-Since a padded push-up bra cup is a bit more complicated to sew than the usual unlined or fabric-lined bras offered by sewing patterns, and Merckwaerdigh instructions are not written by a native English speaker, I thought I would do an in-depth tutorial on how to go about making this particular bra.
+Since a padded push-up bra cup is a bit more complicated to sew than the usual unlined or fabric-lined bras offered by sewing patterns (and Merckwaerdigh instructions are not written by a native English speaker) I thought I would do an in-depth tutorial on how I went about making this bra.

 Merckwaerdigh PBH30 features a partial band bra, bustier, and body suit, all with push-up style bra cups.
 The body suit has the option of a bikini or thong back.
 This pattern comes in sizes 32-44A, 30-42B, and 28-40C.